arduino/help-center-content/content/Software Support/IDE Settings/Enable-autocomplete-in-IDE-2.md

 id: 4406711538450
 ---

+Arduino IDE 2 introduces *Editor Quick Suggestions*.
+When it is enabled, Arduino IDE will provide suggestions to automatically complete code as you type.
+Editor Quick Suggestions is sometimes referred to as "autocomplete".

-Arduino IDE 2 introduces an *Editor Quick Suggestions* feature for writing your code.
-Follow these steps to enable the feature.
+Follow these steps to enable Editor Quick Suggestions:

-1. Open the IDE.
+1. Open Arduino IDE.

 2. Open the Preferences window from the menu bar: